victorvoid/beware/README.md

-# microUX
+# beware

-A micro library to improve the UX on your website.
+A micro library to improve the user experience on your website.